freezeisperfect/wheel_size/README.md

 # Wheel Size parser
 This tool parses pages from wheel-size.com.
-Project forked from pythonfullstack/wheel_size and base for tool is made in original project.
+Project forked from pythonfullstack/wheel_size and base for tool was made in original project.

 Parsing tool saves data of wheel sizes in csv as `Auto`,`Model`,`Generation`,`Tire`,`Rim`,`Stock/not stock size`.